-More support for our diverse colleagues: While our CEO and Head of Trading initiated the Committee, the Diversity and Inclusion Committee has expanded to include weekly participation from executives and employees at all levels and departments who are invested in making long-term change.
-We also formalized the appointment of two co-chairs, Amanda Long and Alexis Johnson, whose outstanding leadership over the last six months has inspired our passion for change.
+More support for our diverse colleagues: The Diversity and Inclusion Committee has expanded to include weekly participation from executives and employees at all levels and departments who are invested in making long-term change.
+We also formalized the appointment of two co-chairs, Amanda Long and Alexis Johnson, whose outstanding leadership over the last several months has inspired our passion for change.

 Strengthen community relationships: We are working to establish relationships with community organizations in our city headquarters of Boston.
 We are considering a partnership that will leverage our resources to create a financial literacy education program for inner-city teenagers and create opportunities to mentor students.

 We have implemented a firm-wide program aimed at fostering open dialogue amongst colleagues – Courageous Conversations.
 Our first round of Courageous Conversations was well received, concluding with positive feedback.
 These are difficult topics to broach, but we are proud to have launched a program with the utmost professionalism and respect for one another.
 The eagerness to continue learning is felt by the growing interest for further conversations.